pholcomb91/Portfolio-2.0/README.md

 This is react app and 2nd version of my portfolio.
 It is a succinct but accurate portrayal of my abilities, interests, and self.

 ## Credit
-Assistance was received from proffesors and tutors in the program.
+Assistance was received from professors and tutors in the program.

 ## Links
 Deployed link: https://pholcomb91.github.io/Portfolio-2.0/#about